BKitor/ListMaster/README.md

 # ListMaster

-Listmaster is a discord bot writen using the `discord.js` framework.
+Listmaster is a discord bot writen using the `discord.js` framework for tracking items in a list in it's own Channel.

 After installing run: